Hubdoc Alternatives for QuickBooks: An Honest 2026 Guide

 4. Dext — the full-featured replacement

-Dext (formerly Receipt Bank) is the closest thing to a complete Hubdoc replacement for accounting firms and mid-sized businesses.
+Dext (formerly Receipt Bank; the multi-client firm product is now called Dext Practice, renamed from Dext Partner) is the closest thing to a complete Hubdoc replacement for accounting firms and mid-sized businesses.
+Dext is now owned by IRIS Software Group, which acquired it in December 2024.
 It does bill and receipt capture through mobile, email, upload, and a small set of vendor fetches, and it publishes structured data directly into QuickBooks Online with line items, tax, and category mapping.

 Dext at a glance